Telefonica/check-license-compliance/README.md

 Checks that repository dependencies are compliant with allowed licenses according to a given configuration.

+> [!WARNING]
+> This is a beta version.
+Please, report any issue you find.
+If you want to use a stable version, please use a v2 release.

 ## Table of Contents

 - [Preface](#preface)